Pong

 Key Takeaways

-Pong maintains a functional direct-ordering channel, but the lack of loyalty mechanics leaves it exposed to competitors like Koji Express, so the PM should prioritize a rewards program to secure repeat revenue.
+Pong maintains a functional direct-ordering channel, but the lack of real-time tracking makes it vulnerable to marketplace aggregators, so the PM should prioritize parity features to prevent user migration to Uber Eats.

 Where Is It Heading?